-In manufacturing any type of product, ensuring that it passes the company’s standards is a must. and not skipping quality assurance (QA) is highly recommended during development.
-A proper way to do this is by consulting a quality assurance analyst.
-Besides, who would want to use something that’s broken and full of bugs and errors?
+In manufacturing any type of product, it is essential to ensure it meets the company’s standards.
+Employing quality assurance (QA) is highly recommended during development.
+A proper way to do this is by consulting a quality assurance analyst because no one would want to use something that’s defective, faulty, or bug-ridden.

 Quality Assurance Analysts focus more on ensuring that the processes your company uses to create the product meet the company’s set standards, or at least according to the quality management plan.
-It’s a proactive approach that tries to prevent the occurrence of defects in a product, which are bugs and errors in the case of software development.
+It’s a proactive approach that tries to prevent the occurrence of product defects, which, in the case of software development, are bugs and errors.

 Hiring a QA Analyst is a wise move because it complements quality control and testing.
 With QA Analysts on your team, you can be sure that whatever standards you have in your production process can be monitored and met.

 Having a QA Analyst enables your team to spot inconsistencies in the production pipeline.
 In software development, for example, the QA analyst can check if the developers are following the recommended procedure in writing code and documentation.
 With the analyst’s recommendation, the team keeps the process uniform and can help prevent errors from forming in the database and other aspects of the product.

 Since it is a QA Analyst’s job to ensure the quality of your products meets the set standard before release, you can avoid future problems like product recalls or revamps.
 Prevention is better than cure, as they say.

 So, if reducing the risks of errors forming can already be done during product development, why miss it?
 Doing so ensures you can avoid additional spending on correcting problems after release, which can also affect the market rating of your software, website, or app.